jkor2/Python-Stock_Data-Projext/README.md

 - **Technical Indicators:**

   - Calculate a variety of technical indicators
-  - Calculate the "Best" time to purschase a stock based on the indicators sentiment *not financial advice
+  - Calculate the "Best" time to purschase a stock based on the indicators sentiment

+- **Sentiment Analysis:**

+  - Calculate a sentiment based on technical indicators
+  - Calculate sentiment based on news headlines using VectorSentiment

+**Not financial advice**